parsa-epfl/cloudsuite/benchmarks/data-caching/client/README.md

 # Memcached Client #

-This `Dockerfile` creates an ubuntu (latest) image representing the Memcached client which tries to access server's data.
+This `Dockerfile` creates a debian image representing the Memcached client which tries to access server's data.

 Example: